ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 ### Differences (compared with DOAp 1st &middot; EN-000 C)

-Featuring a 4x smaller rosette pattern, the artwork quality overall is in line with the 7th iteration test prints.
+Featuring a 4x smaller rosette pattern than the [DOAp 1st &middot; EN-000 C](#doap-1st--en-000-c) sample, the artwork quality overall is in line with the 7th iteration test prints (which are covered in the below [Printed but not publicly released](#printed-but-not-publicly-released) section).

 This is by far the most refined sample Lorraine, Wandering Warrior card to have been released.

 - **Text:** _"Enter Effect"_ ⟶ _"On Enter"_
 - **Text:** _"Sleep did not honor me with its presence, so the night will be productive elsewhere."_ ⟶ _"This beautiful world we have been tasked to save...
 It carries such a stench of smoke and ash."_